OpenVoiceOS/community-docs/docs/audio_service.md

 All audio playback is handled by this service

+## Native playback

+Usually playback is triggered by some originating bus message, eg `"recognizer_loop:utterance"`, this message contains metadata that is used to determine if playback should happen.

+`message.context` may contain a source and destination, playback is only triggered if a message destination is a native_source or if missing (considered a broadcast).

+This separation of native sources allows remote clients such as an android app to interact with OVOS without the actual device where ovos-core is running repeating all TTS and music playback out loud

+You can learn more about message targeting [here](https://jarbashivemind.github.io/HiveMind-community-docs/mycroft/)

+By default only utterances originating from the speech client and ovos cli are considered native

+for legacy reasons the names for ovos cli and speech client are `"debug_cli"` and `"audio"` respectively

 ## TTS

 Two TTS plugins may be loaded at once, if the primary plugin fails for some reason the second plugin will be used.